5 Strategies for Paying Off Credit Card Debt

 Drawbacks

-Like with the snowball method, there are no drawbacks to the avalanche method.
-While you pay less in interest than you would with the snowball method, it could take longer to pay off your first balance.
+While you pay less in interest with this approach than you would with the snowball method, it could take longer to pay off your first balance.
+Therefore, it may be harder to feel like you're truly accomplishing something.

 The effectiveness of the snowball and avalanche methods lies in consumer action – by changing your spending and payment behaviors, you can reduce and even eliminate your credit card debt.
-The final three strategies attack debt from the other end – the lending institutions that hold your debt.
+The final three strategies attack debt from the other end – by working with the lending institutions that hold your debt.

 Balance Transfers

-This solution is fairly straightforward: If you have one card that charges 10% interest and a second card that charges 15% interest, by moving the balance of the second card onto the first, you’re saving in interest payments.
+This solution is great for those carrying balances on multiple credit cards.
+For example, if you have one card that charges 10% interest and a second card that charges 15% interest, consolidating the balances onto the card with the lower interest rate can save you interest costs over time.
 Moreover, many credit cards will give you a lower introductory rate on balance transfers, often as low as 0%, to really help rack up the savings.

 Why It Works

-The greatest advantage to balance transfers is its simplicity – with an amenable lending institution, you can lower interest payments with no other action on your part.
+The greatest advantage to balance transfers are their simplicity – with an amenable lending institution, you can lower your total interest payments with no other action on your part.
 Plus, you can combine this strategy with the snowball or avalanche strategy to attack your debt from both ends.

 Balance transfers carry their own unique risks, though.
-For one, while you might be promised a low introductory rate, that rate usually has an expiration date – for this strategy to succeed, it’s critical you know how long the rate lasts, if there are any balance transfer fees and what the new rate will be after the introductory period ends.
-There’s also the matter of the card you just paid off – there are benefits to keeping that credit available, but they might be outweighed by annual fees or the temptation to incur more debt.
+For one, while you might be promised a low introductory rate, that rate usually has an expiration date.
+For this strategy to succeed, it’s critical you know how long the rate lasts, if there are any balance transfer fees and what the new rate will be after the introductory period ends.
+There’s also the matter of the card you just paid off – there may be benefits to keeping that credit available, but they might be outweighed by annual fees or the temptation to incur more debt.

 Personal Loans

-Instead of moving your balance from one card to another, you might be in a position to consolidate your debt through a personal loan.
-Not only could that result in a lower interest rate, but you would also be recharacterizing your debt from revolving debt to installment debt, which might result in a boost in your credit score.
+Instead of moving your balance from one card to another, you might be in a position to consolidate your debt through a personal loan: a method that allows you to take out a separate loan to pay off all your other debts.
+Not only could doing this result in a lower interest rate, but you would also be recharacterizing your debt from revolving debt (lines of credit you can continuously borrow from until you pass the credit limit) to installment debt (loans you take out and pay back through a set payment schedule) – which might result in a boost in your credit score.

 Why It Works